-Verify selected service system components against their specified requirements.
+Selected work products are verified against their specified requirements.

-The verification methods, procedures, criteria, and environment are used to verify the selected service system and any associated maintenance, training, and support processes.
-Verification activities should be performed throughout the service system lifecycle.
+Verification methods, procedures, and criteria are used to verify selected work products and associated maintenance, training, and support services using the appropriate verification environment.
+Verification activities should be performed throughout the product lifecycle.
+Practices related to peer reviews as a specific verification method are included in specific goal 2.